saitaiky/notebook/docs/docs/cloud-computing/aws/management/ssm.md

 ### Automation

 A Systems Manager Automation document defines the Automation workflow (the actions that Systems Manager performs on your managed instances and AWS resources).
-Automation includes several pre-defined Automation documents that you can use to perform common tasks like restarting one or more EC2 instances or creating an Amazon Machine Image (AMI).
+Automation includes several pre-defined Automation documents that you can use to perform common tasks like
+- Restarting one or more EC2 instances or creating an Amazon Machine Image (AMI)
+- Running the `AWSSupport-TroubleshootS3PublicRead` automation document on AWS Systems Manager to help you diagnose issues with accessing objects from a public S3 bucket.

 Automation workflows can be triggered manually or scheduled to run at specific times or events.

 ![devops-992-02-Figure3](https://d2908q01vomqb2.cloudfront.net/972a67c48192728a34979d9a35164c1295401b71/2021/06/08/devops-992-02-Figure3.png)
 Resource: [Use AWS Systems Manager Automation runbooks to resolve operational tasks](https://aws.amazon.com/blogs/mt/use-aws-systems-manager-automation-runbooks-to-resolve-operational-tasks/)